acbilson/chaos-content/plants/identity/first-anniversary.md

 We had a wonderful trip back to Chicago.
 Amie drove and I read "How To Kill A Mockingbird" out loud the whole way.

+{{< notice type=quote >}}
-> Great book, I highly recommend it.
+Great book, I highly recommend it.
 Reading together has been a long-standing habit of ours.
 And we're still staying away from the tally system and towards mutual, non-competitive love for one another.
+{{< /notice >}}